 The clean energy transition affects both supply (replace fossil fuels with renewables) and demand (electrify everything).
 WA has experienced the seven highest demand days since the beginning of the Wholesale Electricity Market over the past 12 months, while the bulk of coal fired supply is scheduled to be retired by 2029.
 Only ~35% of electricity generated in 20231 was from renewables, well short of the 2030 target of 82%.

 Frontier’s Waroona Renewable Energy Project, located near the town of Waroona in the South West of Western Australia, is ideally positioned to support Australia’s clean energy transition, and at the same time address a looming power deficit in WA that has been forecast by the Australian Energy Market Operator.

 The Company holds 868ha of freehold land located within 0.5km of the Landwehr Terminal, a major connection point to WA’s electricity network located on high voltage (330kV) transmission lines in the least constrained portion of the network.

 The Company has recently completed a DFS for Stage One of the Project, comprising a 120MWdc solar farm with integrated 80MW four-hour battery storage, on a 303ha area.
 See DFS announcement here.

 The technical concepts in the DFS are easily applied to adjacent land held by the Company to accelerate expansion into the current high demand market conditions.
 Frontier has secured land and potential access to the network to export multiples of Stage One capacity in future.

-We have assembled a balanced and well-respected board of directors and management team, with extensive experience in project development, capital markets and the energy industry.
-Importantly, we have strong relationships with key stakeholders, including major players in the Western Australia electricity market, end users, local communities and government.
+Frontier has assembled a balanced and well-respected board of directors and management team, with extensive experience in project development, capital markets and the energy industry.